NickWeder99/ExiledOverlay/README.md

 During login a browser window will open asking for permission.
 OAuth tokens are stored in `~/.exiledoverlay_tokens.json` with permissions `600` so only your user can read them.

+Launch the overlay and open the **Account** view to initiate the login flow at any time.